The main enactments covering merger control are the following:

 The main authority entrusted with the enforcement of the merger control regulation is the RCC.

-However, the SCND is also involved in the review process when a concentration may pose risks for national security, as mentioned above.
+However, the SCND is also involved in the review process when a concentration may pose risks for national security, as mentioned in 1.2 Legislation Relating to Particular Sectors.

 The notification of a concentration is mandatory if the thresholds described in 2.5 Jurisdictional Thresholds are met.
 If there are any doubts as to whether the thresholds are met, the concentration is to be notified.